 I mainly use Adobe Audition for its ease of use and its wide range of tools for editing, mixing, mastering, and restoring audio.
 It is widely used in the audio production industry and has a user-friendly interface that makes it easy to use even for beginners.
 However, it is more expensive compared to other options and requires a monthly subscription.

-I also use REAPER, which is free to use, you just have to click “still evaluating” when it asks you if you want to buy.
+I also use REAPER, which is more affordable.
 However, it doesn’t have the same level of user-friendliness as Adobe Audition.
-I’m still getting used to it but, I have found that you can manipulate it more to your needs with its scripting capabilities.
+It took longer for me to get used to but was worth it!
+I have found that you can manipulate it more to your needs with its scripting capabilities.
 It also supports a wide range of plug-ins, so it’s like a vessel to design your own personal editing workspace.
-To use it you’d probably have to already be a bit of an audio nerd or have a passion for learning about these things.
+To use it you have to become a bit of an audio nerd or have a passion for learning about these things.

 These are some videos that have really helped me: